Illinois Auto Insurance [Rates + Cheap Coverage Guide]

 Like every other factor you can expect that there will be a difference from company to company, so once again shopping around becomes your best friend regardless of credit score.

-Your driving record is a big part of what you will pay for car insurance, and that’s reflected in the good driver discounts offered by nearly every insurance company out there.
+Your driving record is a big part of what you will pay for auto insurance, and that’s reflected in the good driver discounts offered by nearly every insurance company out there.

 It’s simple: a clean driving record tells the insurance company you’re a good risk.
 Tickets, accidents, and DUI convictions are all red flags for the insurance company, warning that you represent a higher risk of a future claim.

 Nobody’s perfect, though, and accidents happen.
 Let’s see what some common driving record problems can do to rates.